anne-gcd/MTG-Link/README.md

     -t THREADS              Number of threads to use for the Read Subsampling step [default: 1] -flank FLANKSIZE        Flanking sequences' size (bp) [default: 10000] -occ MINBARCOCC         Always remove barcodes for wich the number of occurrences in the union set from the two flanking sequences is smaller that this number [default: 2]
-    -refDir REFDIR          Directory containing the reference sequences if any (1 file per target) [optional] -ext EXTSIZE            Size of the extension of the target on both sides (bp); determine start/end of local assembly [default: 500]
+    -ext EXTSIZE            Size of the extension of the target on both sides (bp); determine start/end of local assembly [default: 500]
     -l MAXLENGTH            Maximum assembly length (bp) (it could be a bit bigger than the length of the target to fill OR it could be a very high length to prevent for searching indefinitely [default: 10000]
     -m MINLENGTH            Minimum assembly length (bp), by default 2*(-ext) bp [default: 1000]